Mbed-TLS/mbedtls/docs/use-psa-crypto.md

 resulting context to the following existing APIs:

 - `mbedtls_ssl_conf_own_cert()` or `mbedtls_ssl_set_hs_own_cert()` to use the
-  key together with a certificate for ECDSA-based key exchanges;
+  key together with a certificate for ECDSA-based key exchanges (note: while this is supported on both sides, it's currently only tested client-side);
 - `mbedtls_x509write_csr_set_key()` to generate a CSR (certificate signature request).